gazellekit/gazelle/docs/README.md

 ---
-description: A fast, cross-platform engine for structural analysis & design.
+description: The .NET SDK for Civil Engineers.
 ---

 # Welcome

-Welcome to Gazelle.
+This is Gazelle Kit.

-We're an open-source, community-led project looking to accelerate AEC innovation, underpin academic research and support Structural Engineering education.
+We're an open-source, community-led project looking to:

+- Accelerate AEC innovation,
+- Underpin academic research, and
+- Support Civil & Structural Engineering education.

 Let's get started!